-The number of active nests remained on the same low level in 2008 (two) as in 2007.
-As in earlier years, there was an occupied (and this year successful) nest just outside the regional model area.
-Both pairs within the regional model area produced large young in 2007 and four young were fledged.
-Breeding success of the present pairs was hence good (above average).
-The local population trend in Simpevarp is significantly negative (Spearman's rank correlation $r_s = -0.93$ , p = 0.008, N = 6) for the period 2003-2008.
+The situation around Simepvarp has been very stable in the last three years after the sudden decrease in numbers of pairs between 2005 and 2007.
+As in most earlier years, there was an occupied (and again successful) nest just outside the regional model area in 2009.
+Both pairs within the regional model area produced large young in 2009 and three young were fledged.
+Breeding success of the present pairs was in other words again above average.
+The local population trend in Simpevarp is significantly negative (Spearman's rank correlation $r_s = -0.93$ , p = 0.003, N = 7) for the period 2003-2009.